mickeboj/ACCG8_Benchop/README.md

 ## Applied Cloud Computing Group 8 Project

 ###Setting up instance
+Heat not available for the moment.

+Contextualize with CloudInit
 Make sure right inputs are for username/password.
 Then run contextualize.py(In testing phase right now).